lukevers/cnfjd/README.md

 #### Compiling

 You can't compile and run cnfjd without Nim installed.
-It has to be installed with OpenSSL in order to check for updates, so `-d:ssl` must be included when compiling cnfjd.
+Cnfjd has to be installed with OpenSSL in order to check for updates, so `-d:ssl` must be included when compiling cnfjd.

 ```bash
 nim c -d:ssl cnfjd.nim